Chapter 3 - Naturalization Interview

 Any other topic pertinent to the eligibility determination.

 In most cases, the officer conducting the naturalization interview administers the required tests relating to the applicant’s ability to read and write English, and his or her knowledge of U.S. history and government (civics), unless the applicant is exempt.
-See Part E, English and Civics Testing and Exceptions [12 USCIS-PM E].
 The officer who conducts the naturalization interview and who determines the applicant’s ability to speak and understand English is not required to also administer the English reading and writing, and civics tests.
 Accordingly, a different officer may administer the tests.

 Grounding Decisions on Applicable Laws